 Once we have all the information, our analysts will calculate the difference between what you were paid, and what you should have been paid.

 We will then negotiate with your employer to recover what you are owed.

-If they refuse, we then generally escalate the matter by taking formal legal action.
+If they refuse, we can escalate the matter by commencing formal legal action.

 Penalties for employers

 There can be substantial penalties for employers who don’t pay proper wages and entitlements.

 They are up to $12,600 for individuals per contravention, and up to $63,000 for companies per contravention.